This vegan hot and sour soup is made with crispy tofu, bok choy and shiitake mushrooms, simmered up in a spicy, gingery broth.

 So I went and I tried out a few of these Chinese places I'd been intimidated by for so long.
-I remained intimidated for a bit, nervous to order anything but veggie lo mein.
-Eventually I branched out.
+I remained intimidated for a bit, and for a while I was too nervous to order anything but veggie lo mein.
+Eventually I branched out though.
 Hot and sour soup was one of my first shots at this.
 I loved hot, loved sour, and this soup had tofu!
 I was hooked, and this one has remained a favorite.
-When I lived in Philadelphia I would stop by an Asian market near my apartment, almost daily, and grab a quick cup for a buck ninety-nine.
+When I lived in Philadelphia I would stop by an Asian market near my apartment, almost daily, and grab a quick cup for a dollar ninety-nine.

 I eventually came up with my own recipe for vegan hot and sour soup, and it's been a lasting favorite.
 I start with a basic recipe, and add whatever veggies I happen to have a hankering for on that day.
 Carrots, water chestnuts, snow peas, and all sorts of greens go well.
 For this particular version I went with bok choy, which worked out excellently!

-- 2 tbsp. vegetable oil
+- 2 tablespoons vegetable oil, divided

-- 1 tbsp. grated ginger
+- 1 tablespoon freshly grated ginger

 - 4-5 garlic cloves, minced

 - 4 ounces shiitake mushrooms, stemmed and sliced

 - 1 14 ounce block of firm tofu, drained, pressed, and cut into ½ inch cubes